The story of Portsmouth Historic Dockyard

 In 1984 the Royal Dockyard was renamed the Naval Base Fleet Maintenance and Repair Organisation, it occupied an area of approximately 300 acres and housed non tidal basins, 100's of buildings and 17 dry docks.

-Part of the Historic Dockyard is open to visitors and this is run by the Portsmouth Historic Dockyard Ltd (PHDL) a registered charity, some 500,000 visitors a year enjoy the attractions on offer including the Mary Rose Museum, HMS Warrior 1860, HMS Victory, National Museum of the Royal Navy, Action Stations and Harbour Tours.
+Part of Portsmouth Historic Dockyard is open to visitors and this is run by the Portsmouth Historic Dockyard Ltd (PHDL) a registered charity, some 500,000 visitors a year enjoy the attractions on offer including the Mary Rose Museum, HMS Warrior 1860, HMS Victory, National Museum of the Royal Navy and Harbour Tours.